We are passionate about bees, we love them!

 Bumblebee Conservation Trust work tirelessly to help the plight of our bumblebees in the UK by:

-Vitally, they work with schools to encourage more young people to study science – entomolgy and ecology knowledge is essential for helping secure the future of bumblebees.
+- Vitally, they work with schools to encourage more young people to study science – entomology and ecology knowledge is essential for helping secure the future of bumblebees.

 Another of their projects, I have been proudly involved in, albeit to a small degree (taking part in releasing the bees) – The Short-haired Bumblebee Reintroduction Project, which aims to reintroduce this lost species to the UK, raise awareness of bumblebee and flower meadow declines, increase resident rare bumblebee populations, and recreate and give advice on managing and maintaining flower rich areas.
 The Project has been running since 2009 and is working with farmers, conservation groups, small holders and other land owners to create flower-rich habitat within the release area of Dungeness and Romney Marsh in Kent and East Sussex.